efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 {Divine Wrath} and similar effect negation cards can negate effects, but this effect is not as relevant in the current meta.
 If you chain dwrath when an opponent summons a Dakini, their Dakini will be safe as long as they tributed a Benten or an Idaten for the summon.
 This is because of a ruling in Yugioh called “SEGOC” or “Simultaneous Effects Go On Chain.”
 Since Dakini’s effect and Benten’s / Idaten’s effect would all be activated simultaneously, they go on chain; dwrath can only negate the last link in the chain, so Dakini gets protected. {Forbidden Chalice} is overall a faster and less costly option, not to mention it is chainable.

 ##### **{Sky Scourge Enrise}**
 With the excess of LIGHT fairy type monsters in CA, some people have tried running Enrise along with SK, or at the very least have attempted to do so.
 The problem is that enrise is far too slow for the current meta.
-Tier 1 is centered around OTK’s and turn 1/2 plays, while enrise requires multiple of set up to even summon.
+Tier 1 is centered around OTK’s and turn 1/2 plays, while enrise requires multiple turns of set up to even summon.

 ---